htc-ccis2591/fall-2017/_experiences/caesar-cipher.md

 #### Encrypt & decrypt
 Once you are getting your form data, you can work on the code to encrypt or decrypt the message.
 To do the encryption or decryption, you will need to use arrays to create the "plaintext" and "ciphertext" alphabets as discussed above.

-I reccommend that you begin by creating an array variable for the "plaintext" alphabet, as this should never change.
+I recommend that you begin by creating an array variable for the "plaintext" alphabet, as this should never change.
 (Be very careful setting this up, as missing a letter or swapping letters will cause incorrect translations!)
 Then write a function to generate the "ciphertext" alphabet by shifting the letters by the amount specified by the key.

 Once you have the plaintext alphabet and the correct ciphertext alphabets, you can start going through the user's message character by character.
 Find the location of the letter in the plaintext alphabet array, then use the array index to get the appropriate letter from the ciphertext alphabet.